Plan Your Visit

 The Garden closes at 4pm.
 We recommend allowing at least an hour (most people prefer 1.5 to 2 hrs) to enjoy the Garden before close and discourage ticket sales after 3:30pm.

 Wheelchair accessibility is limited.
 There are steep hills and uneven, loose trails.
 Unfortunately, the width, grade, and surfacing of our pathways does not allow for safe transportation or shuttling for members of the public on golf carts.
 Please contact us if you have questions.

-Please leave pets at home (except service animals).
+Please leave pets at home (service animals welcome).
 Cracking your car windows does not keep your pet safe.
 When outside temperatures are only 70oF, it can reach 100oF in your car in just 20 minutes.

 Picnic areas are scattered throughout the Garden and near the parking lot.
 We encourage picnicking and ask that you pack in and out your trash – even food waste – to help keep our Garden beautiful and local wildlife healthy.

 We encourage guests to bring water in refillable water bottles.
 Water is available in the Garden’s Welcome Center for purchase, but there is no access to drinking water on the trails.